mmahnken/Craigslist-Zen-Mode/README.md

 and open the url in a browser.

 ##How To Use
+0. Lay out yoga mat.
+Brew green tea.
 1. Conduct a search on the real craiglist, and copy your URL.
 2. Paste the url into the input box on Craigslist Zen Mode.
 3. Press submit and wait about 90 seconds.
 4. Feast your eyes on *all* of the pictures from the listings, with color tints signalling when a new listing begins.
+Click on the picture to be taken to the listing.